wundergraph/cosmo/rfc/operation-cache-warmer.md

 ### Cosmo UI integration

-A User can disable the distributed operation cache in the Cosmo UI.
+A User can disable the operation cache in the Cosmo UI.
 The User can see the current operations in the cache and remove them if necessary.
 The User can also see the current status of the cache and the last computation time.

 #### Triggering the computation manually